A forum for spreading awareness.

 Politicians in Illinois have been talking about the heroin addiction crisis happening all over the midwest and in their home state.
 In response to the growing concern over what is now being considered a national health crisis, a number of Illinois politicians, activists, and families who have lost loved ones to the drug are supporting the Heroin Crisis Act.

 The bill would affect drug court programs, make it a requirement for doctors to continue their education on drug addiction, expand insurance coverage for drug treatment programs, and a drug take-back program for pharmacies that would be the first of its kind in the country.
-The bill would also make it easier for paramedics to use Narcan, a medication that reverses the effects of an overdose, by making sure it would available to them with no cost.
+The bill would also make it easier for paramedics to use Narcan, a medication that reverses the effects of an overdose, by making sure it would available to them at no cost.

-The bill has its share of supporters, but there are many who are concerned about the cost putting these changes into effect.
+The bill has its share of supporters, but there are many who are concerned about the cost of putting these changes into effect.
 Early estimates say that the cost of the bill could top $25 million.
 The Illinois politicians who backed the bill say that despite the cost, it should be one of the state’s priorities.

 State Rep. Lou Lang (D) sponsored the bill, along with the support of State Sen. Pat McGuire (D) who is planning to co-sponsor the bill when it reaches Illinois Senate.
 The two have been working on some of the bill’s issues, including cost, to increase its chances of passing.